 Drinking water standards are regulations that the USEPA sets to control the level of contaminants in the nation's drinking water.
 USEPA, the SWRCB and the California Public Utilities Commission (CPUC) are the agencies responsible for establishing drinking water quality standards in California.
 These standards are part of the Safe Drinking Water Act's "multiple barrier" approach to drinking water protection, which includes assessing and protecting drinking water sources; protecting wells and surface water; making sure water is treated by qualified operators; ensuring the integrity of distribution systems; and making information available to the public on the quality of their drinking water.
-With the involvement of USEPA, SWRCB and the

-CPUC, drinking water utilities, communities and citizens, these multiple barriers ensure that tap water is safe to drink.
+With the involvement of USEPA, SWRCB and the CPUC, drinking water utilities, communities and citizens, these multiple barriers ensure that tap water is safe to drink.
 The water delivered to your home meets standards required by USEPA, SWRCB and CPUC.
 To recover the growing cost of meeting and maintaining USEPA, SWRCB and CPUC standards, Liberty submits a General Rate Case to the CPUC every three years.
-The CPUC is responsible for establishing water rates for Liberty Utilities.
+The CPUC is responsible for establishing water rates for Park.

-If you would like more information about water quality, please call Liberty Utilities Downey Office at 562-299-5117.
+If you would like more information about water quality, or to find out about upcoming opportunities to participate in public meetings, please call Liberty Utilities Downey Office at 562-299-5117